NaniHazbolatow/conclave-sim/README.md

 Running a local LLM requires a powerful GPU and substantial RAM.
 For large-scale or distributed runs, you can use the Snellius cluster.
 The workflow is as follows:

-> **Note:** This project uses Hugging Face for model loading.
-On Snellius, you must have your Hugging Face account configured (e.g., via `huggingface-cli login`) and have access to the required model (such as meta-llama/Llama-3.1-8B-Instruct) before launching jobs.

 1. **Edit Job Templates**
    - Navigate to `scripts/snellius/distribute/templates/`.
    - Modify `batch_script.sh` to set the parameters for a single simulation run (e.g., resources, environment variables, and command-line flags).